When you choose custom boxes for your products, you will probably know what you want them to look like including the size, design, and more.

 It is popular for smaller print runs like brochures and business cards.
 It offers a good quality finish but has a lower spectrum of colors compared to offset printing.

-Laser printing is another type you can use for your branding or other printing needs.
+Laser printing is another type for your branding or other printing needs.
 Such printers follow the following steps to give you a great design:

 These printing options are both suitable for different types of printing tasks.
 So which is right for you?
 Here are several factors to consider.